- A student must have a cumulative GPA of 2.0 in all courses taken at NMSU.

 Commencement is a symbolic ceremony.
 Participation in commencement does not, in itself, mean that a student is considered an NMSU graduate.
 In order to be awarded a degree, a student must fulfill university requirements as determined by academic colleges.
 The degree will reflect the graduation date from the application for degree in which all degree requirements were determined by the academic colleges.

-Diplomas will be mailed to graduates approximately eight weeks after final grades have been processed by the Registrar’s office, concluding a final degree audit by the individual Colleges.
+Diplomas will be mailed to graduates approximately eight weeks after final grades have been processed by the University Student Records office, concluding a final degree audit by the individual Colleges.
 The diploma will be mailed to the address specified on the degree application, unless an address change has been requested before the end of the semester.

 The name on the diploma will reflect the student’s current official NMSU records.
 Name changes are processed only for currently admitted students.
 The degree title and major(s) will be printed on the diplomas, in accordance to the degree application award, determined by the academic colleges.
 Academic honors will also be printed on the diplomas below the degree and major(s).